kunjkinger/kunjkinger/README.md

-pyame only 2 projects as only to see about the gaming developement tensorflow repository consists tensortflow cheatsheet and concepts of tensorflow with mini projects to udnerstand better data structrues implementations with little data structres question
+pyame only 2 projects as only to see about the gaming developement tensorflow repository consists tensortflow cheatsheet and concepts of tensorflow with mini projects to udnerstand better data structrues implementations with little data structres question Bioinformatics includes some concepts of genetics on python